-Driving those 300 km to Gomel takes 3-3.5 hours.
+Driving that 300 km to Homiel takes 3-3.5 hours.

-There’s a cheap, though comfortable hostel GEO (1g, 1st Krupskay pereulak) a bit far from the city center.
-A bed in a common room costs about € 6.5.
+There’s a cheap, though comfortable hostel GEO (1g, Pieršy zavułak Krupskaj) a bit far from the city center.
+A bed in a common room costs about € 5, and a double room is about € 15.
 Basically, it’s a cottage where you can relax by the fireplace, fry an egg in the kitchen and feel like home.